 There are two 9-hole golf courses in Wells Gray; one at par 35, and the other a par 36.
 Both of these courses offer challenging obstacles for advanced players, with tricky water holes and bunkers.
 The design of these courses is intended to suit recreational players of all levels.

 A range of health and wellness products are on offer.
-These include reiki, Colour Energy, Ionic Foot Detoxing, and Chakra Balancing and woman retreats and workshops.
+These include reiki, Colour Energy, Ionic Foot Detoxing, Chakra Balancing, and woman retreats and workshops.

 Listen to homegrown BC music alongside the North Thompson River, learn how volcanoes and glaciation created this beautiful area, and come visit the Information Centre to learn what the area has to offer!

 If you want to experience our area in a whole new way, paragliding is a great option.
 X Sky Paragliding takes you on a scenic aerial tour of the North Thompson Valley, with stunning views of the river, forest and farmland below.

 For a completely unique view of Wells Gray Park, you can consider an aerial tour.
 A 45 minute trip will take you over many of the highlights of the park, including the Clearwater River, Moul Falls, Dawson Falls, and of course Helmcken Falls.

 The Clearwater River is known for the best combination of wilderness and whitewater rafting in BC.
 Trips range from 3 hours to 2 days.

 There are several operators offering unique packages allowing you to view different parts of the Wells Gray Park, or to taste a little bit of country on working ranches.
 There are trail rides for all abilities, from an hour to a full day trip.